w0whitaker/serenity/README.md

 - todo: .env.example

 3. `lando start`

+- todo: insert break to install wordpress on first run

 4. `lando install-wp`

 - todo: it would be nice to be able to automate this step, and there is a way I'm sure

+- todo: themename var in lando.yml for yarn commands

 5. make changes to bud.config.mjs if needed
 6. `lando run-dev`